-The Group's cash at bank and on hand and short term deposits had a weighted average variable interest rate at year end of 0.01% (2021: 0.04%).
+The Group's cash at bank and on hand and short term deposits had a weighted average variable interest rate at year end of 4.5% (2023: 3.0%).
+Subsequent to the year end, the Group's cash at bank and on hand and short term deposits had the weighted average variable interest rate of 4.58%.